vishal8340/e-vote/README.md

 here is the link of some pages :-

+click on register and login button after opening link, you can see the working.

 1. login page:- https://vishi834019.github.io/e-vote/login.html
 2. register page :- https://vishi834019.github.io/e-vote/registration.html
 3. Access denied page :- https://vishi834019.github.io/e-vote/accessdenied.html